ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * Complete blockchain history is not required for normal operation
 * Presence list with all DLT Master nodes is stored and updated by each Master node
 * Signature Freeze, a method which allows nodes to keep signing already accepted blocks until a certain threshold (currently this is set to the most recent 5 blocks), but prevents tampering after that.
-* Completely custom codebase - Ixian is not a fork of an existing project
+* Completely custom code base - Ixian is not a fork of an existing project
 * Custom, new consensus algorithm for operation (`Ixiac`)
 * Ixian was designed from the ground up to support a large number of users

 ## Encryption and Signatures

-Ixian's primary signature algorithm is 4096-bit RSA with truncated SHA512 as the hashing algorithm.
+Ixian's primary signature algorithm is 4096-bit RSA with truncated SHA512 employed as the main hashing algorithm.
 The choice was influenced both by security, performance concerns and future proofing.
 While Elliptic-Curve Cryptography brings some advantages in terms of key- and signature size, the performance (in particular when verifying signatures) is too slow for the use cases required by Ixian.
 In addition, some consideration has been put into future, quantum-resistant encryption and signature algorithms.
 No definitive decision has been made at the time of writing, but Lattice-based encryption and signature schemes appear to be a good candidate.
-Their key and signature lenghts are comparable to modern RSA.
+Their key and signature lengths are comparable to modern RSA.
 Please see the chapter [Quantum Resistance](#quantum-resistance) for more details.

 ## Node